php-dev-br/laravel-doc-pt-br/routing.md

 <a name="sub-domain-routing"></a>
 ## Sub-Domain Routing

-Laravel routes are also able to handle wildcard sub-domains, and will pass your wildcard parameters from the domain:
+Laravel routes are also able to handle wildcard sub-domains, and pass you wildcard parameters from the domain:

 #### Registering Sub-Domain Routes